Minkowski dimension for measures: Minkowski dimension

-respectively.
+see \cite[Lemma 1.1]{BaranyJurgaKolossvary2021}.
+This characterization gives an easy way to compare the Minkowski dimensions to local dimensions of the measure, and therefore also to the Hausdorff and packing dimensions.
 If $\ldimm(\mu) = \udimm(\mu)$, then the common value, the \emph{Minkowski dimension} of $\mu$, is denoted by $\dimm(\mu)$.
 Our definitions are different to that of Pesin \cite[\S 7]{Pesin1997}.
 He introduced quantities which are at most the Minkowski dimension of $X$ whereas ours are at least.
+As the following theorem shows, the Minkowski dimension of a set can be recovered from the Minkowski dimension of measures supported on the set, that is, there is a variational principle.

 \begin{theorem} If $X$ is a compact metric space, then

 \end{theorem}

 \begin{proof} Let us first consider the claim for the upper Minkowski dimension.
 Let $\mu$ be a fully supported finite Borel measure on $X$ and suppose $\udimm(\mu) < s < \infty$.
 It follows that there exists a constant $c>0$ such that $\mu(B(x,r)) \ge cr^s$ for all $x \in X$ and $0<r<1$.
 If $\{B_i\}_{i=1}^N$ is an $r$-packing, then